-„I can barely remember the number of times during my school years that I hurt myself because I didn’t have the right kind of shoes for sport, or times when other friends couldn’t even go to school because they didn’t have any shoes at all.
+„I can still remember the number of times during my school years when I hurt myself because I didn’t have the right kind of shoes for sport, or times when other friends couldn’t even go to school because they didn’t have any shoes at all.
 Even today, when I visit Cameroon I still see the terrible effects on children whose wounds have become infected by bacteria or who were hurt by sharp objects on the ground.“

 Gerald Bobga Fonkenmun, Founder and Director of the Shoe Aid Project.